 The truth is that most companies do not have a large enough in-house staff to successfully accomplish project objectives.
 By outsourcing project management functions – either entirely or through the use of consulting companies can achieve a higher project success rate at a lower cost.

-Most companies take a minimum of five to seven years of corporate investment in order to develop an in-house team of competent project managers.
+Most companies take a minimum of five to seven years of corporate investment in order to develop an in-house team of competent project managers and business analyst.
 This investment takes time and money that many companies no longer have.
 In the interim, corporations lose potential profit through missed delivery dates and failed projects.

-By outsourcing their project offices and/or project management improvement initiatives, companies can achieve a higher project success rate at a lower cost, enabling them to increase the value of project management competency within the organisation.
-In addition, by working with a skilled consultancy, in-house staff benefit from a valuable knowledge transfer that can enhance the existing staff¡¯s understanding of project management and performance.
+By outsourcing their project offices and/or project management improvement initiatives, companies can achieve a higher project success rate at a lower cost, enabling them to increase the value of project management competency within the organization.
+In addition, by working with a skilled consultancy, in-house staff benefit from a valuable knowledge transfer that can enhance the existing staffs understanding of project management, business analysis and how to achieve optimal performance.

 Here is a summary of the benefits of project management outsourcing:

 Reduced costs: Bringing in a project management outsourcing partner eliminates the need to invest in internal project management training and infrastructure development.
 It also eliminates the need to recruit and assimilate project management specialists for unique situations.
 The savings can be significant.